ronin-rb/ronin-code-sql/README.txt

   SELECT * FROM users WHERE name = 'bob'
   => nil

+* Generate valid SQL injections using the Ronin SQL injection DSL.

   puts Code.sql_injection {
     escape_string { has_table?(:users) }
   }
   ' AND (SELECT count(*) FROM users) = 1 --
   => nil

-* Provides tests for finding SQL injections.

-== INSTALL:

-  $ sudo gem install ronin-sql

 == LICENSE: